-The typ (type) header parameter MAY be used to declare the type of this JWT in an application-specific manner in contexts where this is useful to the application.
+The typ (type) Header Parameter defined by [JWS] and [JWE] is used to declare the MIME Media Type [IANA.MediaTypes] of this complete JWT in contexts where this is useful to the application.
 This parameter has no effect upon the JWT processing.
-If present, it is RECOMMENDED that its value be either JWT or urn:ietf:params:oauth:token-type:jwt to indicate that this object is a JWT.
-The typ value is a case sensitive string.
-Use of this header parameter is OPTIONAL.
+If present, it is RECOMMENDED that its value be JWT to indicate that this object is a JWT.
+While media type names are not case-sensitive, it is RECOMMENDED that JWT always be spelled using uppercase characters for compatibility with legacy implementations.
+Use of this Header Parameter is OPTIONAL.